What Supplements Should I Take?

 I’m about to share with you my 3 favorite supplements and vitamins to keep on hand for cold and flu season.

-Things You Should Consider When Adding New Supplements
+Things to Consider When Adding New Supplements

 Clients often come to me, having been on supplements for many years, after they’d been recommended by another practitioner.
 And in 100% of those instances, after proper assessment, I found that the client was actually deficient in the very nutrients they were supplementing.